 Dayton, even though it is a small city, has many people who use public transportation every day to get to and from work.
 This is a great benefit for people in the, city who have a need for low-cost transportation.

-The per capita income in Dayton in 2010 was $17,289, which is lower middle income relative to Kentucky, and low income relative to the rest of the US.
-This equates to an annual income of $69,156 for a family of four.
+The per capita income in Dayton in 2010 was $18,229, which is middle income relative to Kentucky, and lower middle income relative to the rest of the US.
+This equates to an annual income of $72,916 for a family of four.
+However, Dayton contains both very wealthy and poor people as well.

 The people who call Dayton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Dayton residents report their race to be White, followed by Asian.
 Important ancestries of people in Dayton include Irish, English, Italian, and Polish.